rfo909/CFT/doc/Reference.md

 ```

 If there is a single directory matching this glob expression, this works as expected, otherwise
-there will be an error, reportnig incorrect match count.
+there will be an error, reporting incorrect match count.

 ## Terminal dimensions - the Term object